Dark Tourism: Exploring the World’s Most Intriguing Historical Sites

 Conflict Landscapes Gettysburg Battlefield (USA) Tactical History & Loss Download the "American Battlefield Trust" app.

-Frequent Mistakes and How to Avoid Them
+Mistakes to Avoid

 One of the most common errors is "Historical Anachronism"—judging the past by today's moral standards without understanding the pressures of the era.
 To avoid this, engage with the Museum of Tolerance digital archives to understand the socio-political climate leading up to an event.
 Another mistake is "Logistical Ignorance."
 Many sites, like the Anne Frank House, require tickets to be booked months in advance via official portals.
 Showing up without a booking often leads to disappointment and the temptation to buy from predatory scalpers.